DrNoLife/Destiny-2-Solo-Enabler/README.md

-# Destiny-2-Solo-Enabler
+# Destiny 2 Solo Enabler
-Main repo for the D2SE program.
+ Repo containing the C#, XAML and various assets for the D2SE program